Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 # Software Requirements

-This tutorial has been tested on Ubuntu 20.04.
+This tutorial has been tested on Ubuntu 20.04 virtual machine.

 Make sure you have installed the following packages :